Newcomers

 This is the only official study guide for the Canadian citizenship test.

-Discover Canada Study Guide [pdf]
+Discover Canada Study Guide [pdf] *Hard copies are also available in the library.

 How much do you know about your Government?
 Answers compiled by West Vancouver Memorial Library (based on West Vancouver residence) to the questions on pages 34-35.